Plattyz/Binary-Tree/README.md

 The right node, which is 15, will become a middle node which will also have a left and a right node.
 The right node will be *20* and the left node will be 13 (For example).

 The left node will also have a right and a left node for itself.
-Its left not will be 3 and his right node will be 8 (For example).
+Its left node will be 3 and his right node will be 8 (For example).

 We found 20 in the node tree, but it won't always be that easy.
 This was only an example.